tonikelope/coronapoker/README.md

 ## 🔐 Security

-PokerNight was built with one non-negotiable principle: **nobody should ever be able to cheat, spy, or tamper — including the host.**
+CoronaPoker was built with one non-negotiable principle: **nobody should ever be able to cheat, spy, or tamper — including the host.**

 ### Zero-Trust deck protocol
 Every card is shuffled and locked by **every player** through the Mental Poker EC-SRA protocol over **Curve25519**.
 No single participant — not even the host — can see another player's pocket cards or peek at community cards before they are revealed.
 Each hand is re-shuffled collectively, making card distribution provably unbiasable.